bharateshwarpatil/LearnAkka/README.md

 If the inflow of messages is higher than the actor can process the inbox will fill up and can in the worst case cause the JVM crash with an OutOfMemoryError
 If the message gets lost, the sender will not know

+##### Problems:

+If the inflow of messages is higher than the actor can process the inbox will fill up and can in the worst case cause the JVM crash with an OutOfMemoryError
+If the message gets lost, the sender will not know